sopra-fs24-group-05/sopra-fs24-group-05-server/contributions.md

         - Included contribution guidelines.
     - LICENSE:
         - Added the appropriate license for the project to ensure proper usage and distribution.

+* Zizhou Luo

+1. **Implement WebSocket**

+   * WebSocket Endpoint, handling and saving chat message
+   * settle WebSocket connection problem in production

+2. **Reply functions**

+   * add field `fatherCommentId` to indicate whether a `comment` is a reply
+   * `getCommentByFatherCommentId` will return all reply to a specific comment
+   * reply have no score and will not be counted into average score of a item, average score item can be update correctly

+3. **Modify CommentGetDTO/ReplyGetDTO**

+   user `@Mappings` notation to wrap the username and avatar of the owner of comment/reply for display by the frontend

+4. **Implement admin functions**

+   * endpoint for banning a user for misbehave and getting a list of banned user
+   * endpoint for unblock a user

+5. **test relative to Comments/Users/Chat**

+   improve test coverage

+6. **improvement of overall reliability of backend code**